Showing all 15 results

 Our Engraving & Gifting Process

 Every personalised tankard from Engravers Guild of London is finished with a diamond tipped machine cutter.
 We are committed to delivering the best quality engraving in the industry, and we inscribe the full form of the letter – not just the outline.
 An engraved tankard from Engravers Guild is designed to last a lifetime and become something that is passed to the next generation.

-Each engraved gift from Engravers Guild of London is designed to create an experience upon opening.
-With a personal gift card and careful wrapping, the custom tankards make a perfect item to mark special occasions such as wedding parties, retirement events, Christenings and weekends away for the groom and best men.
+Each engraved tankard from Engravers Guild of London is designed to create an experience upon opening.
+With a personal gift card and careful wrapping, the custom gift makes a perfect item to mark special occasions such as wedding parties, retirement events, Christenings and weekends away for the groom and best men.
 Each personalised tankard is despatched in either a black box from the English Pewter Company, a white Engravers Guild box or a silk-lined presentation case from English Pewter Company.

 Personalised Beer Tankard

 Engravers Guild of London is proud to present this custom selection of personalised tankards for men.
 Each of the tankards has been included for its suitability to be engraved, ranging from standard stainless steel to the finest made pewter.
 Our entry level tankard is ideal for weddings and stag parties, making the perfect drinking vessel to mark an approaching occasion with friends and family.
 Meanwhile, the Plain Pewter Tankard is one of the most competitive prices in the market for people wanting to gift an engraved pewter item made in England.
 From there, there is a broad offering of mid-priced tankards including styles with Georgian details and hinged lids.
 Should the occasion require, our top of the range tankards cannot fail to impress, being heavier, more highly polished and showcasing the best-quality British workmanship.